Heat Pump Capacity: 2-Ton, 3-Ton, and 4-Ton

-The heating and cooling needs of every home vary based on factors such as the climate, size of the home and rooms, and insulation.
 Heat pumps come in different sizes and capacities, each designed to efficiently heat and cool a given area.
 Comparing heat pump capacities helps you to choose the right unit for your particular space.

 Heat pumps have different capacities depending on their size, technology, auxiliary equipment, and other factors.
 Capacity is rated in British Thermal Units (BTUs), measuring 12,000 BTUs per ton.
 Within the HVAC industry, BTUs pertain to the capacity of a unit to either add or extract heat from the air within a span of one hour.

 Since there are 12,000 BTUs per ton, a 2-ton heat pump has a capacity of 24,000 BTUs for heating or cooling.

 Compared to larger heat pumps, a 2-ton unit will be less expensive and likely occupy less space.
-These units are more suited for heating and cooling smaller spaces or enhancing comfort in areas with moderate heating and cooling needs.
+These units are more suited for heating and cooling smaller homes or spaces or enhancing comfort in areas with moderate heating and cooling needs.

 A 3-ton heat pump is rated at 36,000 BTUs per hour.
 This rating means that it has a higher heating and cooling capacity than a 2-ton unit and a lower capacity than a 4-ton heat pump.
-It will also consume more energy than a 2-ton unit to maintain indoor air at your desired temperature.
+It will also consume more energy than a 2-ton unit to maintain the indoor air at your desired temperature.

 4-ton heat pumps are designed to keep larger spaces comfortable.
 Most can easily cover areas as large as 2,000 square feet.